shower/shower/packages/cli/readme.md

 The minimum supported Node version is `v8.0.0` by default.

-**Note:** For easy creation of slides for one command,
-           we recommend installing the `@shower/cli` globally.
-           After the presentation is created, ShowerCLI
-           is added as dev-dependencies by default
+**Note:** For easy creation of slides for one command, we recommend installing the `@shower/cli` globally.
+After the presentation is created, ShowerCLI is added as dev-dependencies by default.

 ## Usage: